refinedev/refine/documentation/docs/api-reference/mui/components/buttons/delete.md

 }
 ```

+> For more information, refer to the [mutation mode documentation &#8594](/advanced-tutorials/mutation-mode.md)

 ### `hideText`

-It is used to show and not show the text of the button.
+`hideText` is used to show or hide the text of the button.
 When `true`, only the button icon is visible.

 ```tsx live disableScroll previewHeight=200px
 const { useRouterContext } = RefineCore;